 Austin Misdemeanor Lawyer

 Unlike felonies, which can result in lengthy prison terms, misdemeanor crimes are punishable by a jail sentence of six months to one year.
 And while misdemeanors may not be considered as serious as felonies, you shouldn’t take a misdemeanor charge lightly.
 If you’re convicted of a misdemeanor crime in Texas, in addition to the potential jail time, you’ll have a criminal record that can have long-lasting future consequences.
-The Law Office of Erin Shinn in Austin will fight your misdemeanor charges and help you to keep your history clear.
+The Law Office of Erin Shinn in Austin will fight your misdemeanor charges and help minimize the damage of a criminal accusation.

 Types of Misdemeanors in Austin